 Overall, I highly recommend the Briggs and Riley TORQ.
 If you’re contemplating getting a hard-sided carry-on bag like I was, you won’t go wrong here!

 Disclosure: I was given the Torq International Carry-On Spinner by Briggs & Riley to review.
-As always, all opinions are my own.
+But I’ve been using it for several years now and as always, all opinions are my own.